Representative Titus

 New Requirements

-The Thermal Runaway Reduction Act focuses on reducing the potential for thermal runaway during the transportation of lithium-ion batteries.
+The Thermal Runaway Reduction Act focuses on reducing the potential for thermal runaway events during the transportation of these rechargeable batteries.

 It intends to achieve this by doing the following: